joetanx/mslab/entra/agent-id/auth-flows.md

 ![](https://github.com/user-attachments/assets/18c8d310-ea99-4c05-91ae-202d0c037690)

-It's possible to setup a listener on PowerShell to automatically capture and parse for the code, but for simple test, just manually copy the address and extract the code
+It is possible to setup a listener on PowerShell to automatically capture and parse for the code, but for simplicity, just manually copy the address and extract the code:

-The address will be in the format:

 ```
 http://localhost/?code=<this-long-string-is-the-authorization-code-to-copy>&state=<uuid-from-auth-code-url-generation>&session_state=<uuid-from-entra>#